yzee4/Pupitar/README.md

 It's essential to emphasize that Pupitar's usage should be conducted ethically and legally, with proper permission from the network owner.
 Misusing it or employing it for malicious purposes is illegal and unethical.
 Therefore, Pupitar is a powerful tool but should be used responsibly and within legal boundaries to ensure the security of wireless networks.

 ## Git Clone
-> Kali Linux is recommended for using the tool
+> Open the terminal and follow the steps.
 ```
 $ git clone https://github.com/yzee4/Pupitar
 ```
-## Installation
+# Installation (not required in termux)
 > Open the terminal and follow the steps.
 - Go to Pupitar directory.
 ```